-Examples that use the WiFi driver-for example, the TCP Echo and UDP Echo examples for CC3000 and the CC3000 Patcher example-require a CC3000 evaluation board with EM headers.
-The corresponding EM headers for the EKS-LM4F232 go on the bottom of the board at J9 and J10.
-They may not be populated on the evaluation board already.
+Examples that use the WiFi driver-for example, the TCP Echo and UDP Echo examples for CC3000 and the CC3000 Patcher example-require a CC3000 evaluation module with EM headers.
+These EM headers are typically installed as part of the DK-TM4C123G Evaluation Kit, but they are not included with the EKS-LM4F232 Evaluation Kit.
+The EM Headers can be ordered from various third-party suppliers, including Samtex (part TFM-110-02-S-D).
+EM headers for the EKS-LM4F232 go on the bottom of the board at J9 and J10.